Data-Driven Safety Certificates of Infinite Networks with Unknown Models and Interconnection Topologies: Data-Driven Construction of Storage Certificates

-Solving the RCP directly is intractable as satisfying condition~\eqref{RCP2-2} necessitates the knowledge of model $f_i$, which is unknown in our setting.
-To overcome this critical challenge, we aim to construct an StC via developing a data-driven approach without directly solving the RCP in~\eqref{RCP}.
+To solve the proposed RCP in~\eqref{RCP}, one may experience two crucial impediments.
+First, since the state and internal input sets $X_i\subseteq\R^{n_i}$ and $D_i\subseteq\R^{p_i}$ are not finite, the proposed RCP consists of infinitely many constraints.
+Additionally, solving the RCP directly is intractable as satisfying condition~\eqref{RCP2-2} necessitates the knowledge of model $f_i$, which is unknown in our setting.
+To overcome these critical challenges, we aim to construct an StC via developing a data-driven approach without directly solving the RCP in~\eqref{RCP}.
 In doing so, we first gather pairs $\big((x_i^z, d_i^z), f_i(x_i^z, d_i^z)\big),\; z\in\{1,\dots,\mathcal N_i\}$ of two consecutive samples from unknown subsystems' trajectories, with $\mathcal N_i$ being the required number of sample pairs.
+The sample set covers $X_{0_i}$, $X_{a_i}$, and $X_i\times D_i$ in a way compatible with the relevant constraints.
 We then compute the maximum distance between any pair $(x_i, d_i)\in X_i\times D_i $ and the set of all sample pairs as follows: